shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 4. Expand the **Title** section, and then in the **Text** box, enter **Bar Chart**.

-5. Expand the **Background** section, and then set a background color using a complementary color.
+5. Expand the **Fill** section, and then set a background color using a complementary color.

 6. Click **Button** and turn the **Action** property to **On**.